flant/shell-operator/KUBERNETES.md

     * `Create` — will fail if an object already exists
     * `CreateIfNotExists` — create an object if such an object does not already exist by namespace/name.
 * `object` — full object specification including "apiVersion", "kind" and all necessary metadata.
+Can be a normal JSON or YAML object or a stringified JSON or YAML object.

 #### Example